Pea soup: Britain and Ireland

 "Pease" is the Middle English singular and plural form of the word "pea"—indeed, "pea" began as a back-formation.
 Pease pudding was a high-protein, low-cost staple of the diet and, made from easily stored dried peas, was an ideal form of food for sailors, particularly boiled in accompaniment with salt pork which is the origin of pea (and ham) soup.
 Although pease was replaced as a staple by potatoes during the nineteenth century, the food still remains popular in the national diet in the form of "mushy peas" commonly sold as the typical accompaniment to fish and chips, as well as with meat pies.

 Pea soup is an English classic with many forms ranging from a thick purée, like mushy peas, to a more liquid dish.
 It can be made from fresh new peas or dried old peas.

 In 19th-century English literature, pea soup is referred to as a simple food and eating it as a sign of poverty.
 In the Thackeray short story A Little Dinner at Timmins's, when a character asks his wife "Why don't you ask some of our old friends?
 Old Mrs. Portman has asked us twenty times, I am sure, within the last two years", she replies, with "a look of ineffable scorn", that when "the last time we went there, there was pea-soup for dinner!"
 In Thomas Hardy's Tess of the D'Urbervilles, Tess remarks that "we have several proofs that we are d'Urbervilles ... we have a very old silver spoon, round in the bowl like a little ladle, and marked with the same castle.
 But it is so worn that mother uses it to stir the pea-soup."

 A soup of this sort made with yellow split peas is called "London particular", after the thick yellow smogs for which London was famous until the Clean Air Act 1956.

+Scotland

+Pea and ham soup is a common dish in Scotland, frequently featuring in recipe books.
+It is made with a boiled ham hock and its resulting stock, and garden peas.